 3. Don’t Overdo Your Steam Cleaning

 Once you witness its powerful effect, you may be inclined to steam your tiles often.
-In reality, this isn’t necessary, and because of the risks (small as they are), it’s best not to.
-Tiles will do just fine with frequent sweeping, vacuuming or runs with a tile cleaning solution and a standard mop.
+In reality, this isn’t necessary, and it’s best not to because of the risks (small as they are).
+Tiles will do fine with frequent sweeping, vacuuming, or running with a tile cleaning solution and a standard mop.

 4. Check Your Warranty